-The Company has various financial instruments including cash, receivables, and accounts payable and accrued liabilities.
+The Company has various financial instruments including cash, receivables, accounts payable and accrued liabilities and deferred consideration.
 Cash is carried at fair value using a level 1 fair value measurement.
 The carrying values of receivables and accounts payable and accrued liabilities approximate their fair values due to the short-term maturity of these financial instruments.
+The carrying value of deferred consideration approximates its fair value using a level 3 fair value measurement due to the brevity of time between the measurement date and reporting date.